Ridireacht/URL-Shortener/README.md

 In case any changes were applied to the project, execute ```docker compose build``` to rebuild it and then ```docker compose up``` to run it again.

-In case there's no need for this app anymore, execute ```docker compose down -v``` to remove its containers and volumes.
+If there is no need for this app anymore, execute ```docker compose down -v``` to remove its containers and volumes.

 ## Technologies used